Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 You’ll notice that Facebook breaks down 3 main categories for you, each with different campaign objectives to choose from.

-common facebook ad mistakes campaign objective - conversions
+facebook campaign objective

 When creating a Facebook Ad campaign, you should always optimize for conversions as you ultimately want people to convert (purchase) on your website.